tlogan/ERST/README.md

 ### TODO (Neural Implementation)
 ### TODO (Symbolic Implementation)
-- modify parser to include a preamble for type aliasing
-    - modify contexts and solver to include alias environment
-    - modify solver to check if variable is an alias
 - create a `to_aliasing_typ` that generates preamble and subs in alias.
 - create a `concretize_aliases`
 - test `fib`, `sumr`, and `suml` on concrete examples for sanity check